Getting Started on Your Way to the Amazon

 6) Airport Transfers: At your request and at additional expense we can have a transfer van and a guide at the airport waiting for you on your arrival.
 Rates can vary and we will be pleased to quote these for you at your request.
 Sometimes transfers can include other travelers on the same cruise.
 It is easy also in Manaus to simply take a taxi to your hotel.
 It's up to you.

 7) Optional City Tour of Manaus: A 3.5 hour tour of Manaus is available operated by our staff for cruise travelers only.
 The tour consists of a visit to the oldest square in Manaus, the Praça Dom Pedro ll, the boisterous Mercado Municipal, and the Teatro Amazonas, the famed Opera House of the Amazon.
-Included are the services of an English speaking guide, entrance fees, and transportation to and from the meeting place on the Ponta Negra area of the city, the Hotel Tropical.
+Included are the services of an English speaking guide, entrance fees, and transportation to and from the meeting place.
 Please keep in mind that most museums are government operated and may be closed according to unpredictable public service schedules.
 Most are closed on Sundays and holidays.

 8) Administrative Procedure:

 - a) When a traveler reserves a space on a cruise, we ask for a non-refundable deposit in the amount of $300 dollars.
-This can be paid by personal check or in most circumstances can be charged to your credit card on our PayPal account.
+This can be paid by personal check.
 Please note that this deposit necessary to guarantee a space on our expeditions and is entirely non-refundable.
 On receipt of the deposit we send by email or if desired postal mail a Confirmation Kit which includes the pre-departure booklet “Expedition Notes”, which provides a great deal of helpful information for preparing for and enjoying the cruise.

 - b) The second step is that travelers complete forms included with Expedition Notes called the Preference Memo and Trip Application.
 The Preference Memo will indicate if you wish us to provide additional services in Manaus such as airport transfers, hotel reservations, and participation in our city tour.
 These choices can also be discussed with us by telephone at 800-688-1822.